In race to COVID-19 drugs, EU may fast track remdesivir sale before U.S.

 But it is still unclear how soon sufficient amounts of the drug could be available to meet the world’s need for a treatment.

-Apart from remdesivir, Rasi said other possible treatments against COVID-19 that may be available quickly are those based on monoclonal antibodies, which can “neutralise” the new coronavirus that causes COVID-19.
+Apart from remdesivir, Rasi said other possible treatments against COVID-19 that may be available quickly are those based on monoclonal antibodies, which can “neutralize” the new coronavirus that causes COVID-19.

 He also warned that Europe could face shortages of a COVID-19 vaccine if it were developed in a year’s time, echoing concerns raised by EU health ministers and officials earlier in May.